smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 The game features scripted AI opponents which are not good at playing the game and are no match for an experienced human player.
-To compensate for that, the AI is _cheating_ - ie. starts with more resources, higher-quality fighting units, fully revealed adventure map, etc. Pretty lame.
+To compensate for that, the AI is _cheating_ - i.e. starts with more resources, higher-quality fighting units, fully revealed adventure map, etc. Pretty lame.

 ### Objective